nexoslabs/.github/.github/SUPPORT.md

-# 🛠️ Support Guide for Nexos Creation
+# 🛠️ Support Guide for Nexos Labs

-Thank you for using **Nexos Creation**! 🎉 If you need help, here’s how you can find support.
+Thank you for using **Nexos Labs**! 🎉 If you need help, here’s how you can find support.

 ---